chefgs/aws_cli_scripts/cloud_init_sample/Readme.md

 - <a href="https://git-scm.com/downloads">Git Bash for Windows</a> to access Git repo and to run the shell script in Windows.

 ### Pre-requisite for running resource creation script
 - Setup Security group rule for rhel in AWS.
-In-bound SG rule with SSH port 22 enabled.
+In-bound SG rule with SSH port 22 should be enabled.
 - Setup AWS keypair to be used for login to instance

 ### Script running procedure